Why is a credit card balance transfer fee so important?

 All major credit card companies make this feature available to a new credit cardholder.
 Not only that but some issuers even allow the transfer of other loans into the credit card account.
 Borrowers can transfer their auto loans, student loans, payday loans, HELOC's, payday loans, small business loans, and even mortgages.

 However, just because the facility is there does not mean it's an automatic option for you.

 Before you decide to do it or not, find out all you can about it.
 Know how it works, how much it would cost you and if at all, what effects will it have on your credit rating.
 Read on as we discuss these issues.

 The principle behind balance transfer is very basic.
-Transfer your existing high-interest card balances to a new card with a lower interest rate (See how to reduce your card interest rate).
+Transfer your existing high-interest card balances to a new card with a lower interest rate.
 This way, you technically lesser the rate you are supposed to pay.

 Effectively, this means that your new card has paid off the balance of your old card or old loan.
 You have settled your old debt and started a new one on your new card.
 You then can begin paying off the balance of the new card.
 You would find this supposedly easier to do because of the significantly lowered interest rate.